-On March 14, 2019, our board of directors, including all of our independent directors, determined an estimated NAV per share of our Class A Shares, Class I Shares and Class T Shares of \$23.32 as of December 31, 2018.
-The estimated NAV per share is based on (x) the estimated value of our assets less the estimated value of our liabilities, divided by (y) the number of outstanding shares of our common stock, all as of December 31, 2018.
-We are providing the estimated NAV per share to assist broker-dealers in connection with their obligations under National Association of Securities Dealers Conduct Rule 2340, as required by FINRA, with respect to customer account statements.
-In determining the estimated NAV per share, our board of directors relied upon information contained in a report, or the Valuation Report, provided by our advisor, the recommendation of the audit committee of our board and our board of director's experience with, and knowledge of, our real property and other assets as of December 31, 2018.
-The objective of our board of directors in determining the estimated NAV per share of our common stock was to arrive at a value, based on recent, available data, that our board believed was reasonable based on methods that it deemed appropriate after consultation with our advisor and the Audit Committee.
-In preparing the Valuation Report, our advisor relied in part on appraisals of the fair value of our investments in hotel properties provided by Kendall Realty Consulting Group, LLC, which we refer to herein as the appraiser.
-To calculate the estimated NAV per share in the Valuation Report, our advisor used a methodology pursuant to the provisions of Practice Guideline 2013-01, Valuations of Publicly Registered Non-Listed REITs, issued by the Institute for Portfolio Alternatives (formerly the Investment Program Association) in April 2013.
+On March 24, 2020, our board of directors, including all of our independent directors, determined an estimated NAV per share of our Class A Shares, Class I Shares and Class T Shares of \$23.50 as of December 31, 2019.
+The estimated NAV per share is based on (x) the estimated value of our assets less the estimated value of our liabilities, divided by (y) the number of outstanding shares of our common stock, all as of December 31, 2019.
+We are providing the estimated NAV per share in part to assist broker-dealers in connection with their obligations under National Association of Securities Dealers Conduct Rule 2340, as required by FINRA, with respect to customer account statements.
+In determining the estimated NAV per share, our board relied upon information contained in a report, or the Valuation Report, provided by our advisor, the recommendation of the audit committee of our board and our board's experience with, and knowledge of, our real property and other assets as of December 31, 2019.
+The objective of our board in determining the estimated NAV per share of our common stock was to arrive at a value, based on recent, available data, that our board believed was reasonable based on methods that it deemed appropriate after consultation with our advisor and the audit committee.
+In preparing the Valuation Report, our advisor relied in part on appraisals of the fair value of our investments in hotel properties provided by Kendall Realty Consulting Group, LLC, which we refer to herein as the Appraiser.
+To calculate the estimated NAV per share in the Valuation Report, our advisor used a methodology pursuant to the provisions of Practice Guideline 2013-01, Valuations of Publicly Registered Non-Listed REITs, issued by the Institute for Portfolio Alternatives in April 2013.

-The table below sets forth material items included in the calculation of the estimated NAV per share as of December 31, 2018.
+The table below sets forth material items included in the calculation of the estimated NAV per share as of December 31, 2019.
 A summary of methodologies, assumptions and limitations follows the table (in thousands except per share amounts) (amounts in the table are unaudited).

-Investment in hotel properties Cash, cash equivalents and restricted cash Notes receivable.
-Other assets. \$ 463,900 19,194 6,750 5,818 \$ 495,662 Notes payable .
-Other liabilities .
-Special limited partnership interests . \$ 230,636 9,880 Noncontrolling interests in Operating Partnership.
-7,141 Total liabilities, special limited partnership interests and noncontrolling interests in Operating Partnership \$ 247,658 Estimated value \$ 248,004 Common stock outstanding Estimated value per share As of December 31, 2018, the estimated NAV was allocated on a per share basis as follows: \$ 10,636 23.32 Investment in hotel properties Notes payable Other assets, liabilities, and special limited partnership interests Noncontrolling interests in Operating Partnership. \$ 43.62 (21.68) 2.05 (0.67) Estimated value per share \$ 23.32
+Investment in hotel properties \$ 549,400 15,948 5,936 4,757 576,041 Notes payable and note payable to related party Other liabilities.
+Special limited partnership interests. \$ 244,790 13,052 Noncontrolling interests in Operating Partnership.
+6,761 Total liabilities, special limited partnership interests and noncontrolling interests in Operating Partnership \$ 264,604 311,437 Common stock outstanding \$ 13,251 23.50 Investment in hotel properties Notes payable and note payable to related party Other assets, liabilities, and special limited partnership interests Noncontrolling interests in Operating Partnership.
+Estimated value per share. \$ 41.46 (18.47) 1.02 (0.51) 23.50